 Again with the you know how it is.

 My tone is clipped and Ted raises his head to look at me abruptly.

 “What?
 What about that Dylan guy?”

 “Dylan was just that, a guy.
-Just -” I rub my eyes.
+Just -” I rub my eyes, pushing away the memory of the nerdy chess-partner's advances.
 “Can we talk about something else, please?”

 His face softens.
 “Okay.”